Tsugaru, Aomori

 Tsugaru (つがる市, Tsugaru-shi) is a city located in Aomori Prefecture, Japan.
 As of 31 January 2023, the city had an estimated population of 30,128 in 13487 households, and a population density of 120 persons per km^{2}.
 The total area of the city is 253.55 sqkm.
 The city's name is atypical for a Japanese place, in that it is written in hiragana rather than kanji (see hiragana cities).
+Tsugaru is notably featured in Osamu Dazai's 1944 novel "Return to Tsugaru".

 Geography

 Tsugaru is located on the west coast of Tsugaru Peninsula, facing the Sea of Japan.
 The Iwaki River flows through the city.
 Parts of the city are within the borders of Tsugaru Quasi-National Park.